 In the construction of warm roofs (aka built-up roofs) the principal thermal insulation material lies immediately beneath the weatherproof covering and on top of the roof deck and any vapour control layer necessary i.e. above the structural deck.
 The deck and cavity are thus maintained at warm temperatures during the winter hence the term warn roof.
 Liquid applied membranes are used as the external waterproofing finish.
 Many of the LRWA members offer a complete Warm Roof system that uses a cold applied adhesive to bond the components, thus minimising fire risk compared to some traditional felt built up roof systems.

-For more information regarding the use of liquid applied waterproofing systems as part of a built up roof please refer to the LRWA Code of Practice for Roofs which is available to download.
+For more information regarding the use of liquid applied membranes as part of a built-up roof please refer to the LRWA Code of Practice for Roofs which is available to download.